israel81boot/Portfolio-D/README.md

 # PORTFOLIO
-With this simple web page, you have access to a general knowledge of my skills through some of my projects.
-Each project has a particulary with differente technogies used.
+With this simple web page, the reader has access to a general knowledge of the skills used on each project.
+Each project is different based on the technologies used.

-# how it work
+# HOW IT WORK
 To the top right, you got tree pages, you can click on each word to get inside the page.
-In the portfolio page you have 4 bottoms (where you can click) describing each project that you can view. let see this, and get in touch!
+In the portfolio page, you have 4 bottoms (where you can click) describing each project that you can view through the demo button. let see this, and get in touch!

-## Technologies
+## TECHNOLOGIES
 - Html
 - CSS
 - Bootstrap
 - Javascript
 - Jquery

-## Link
+## LINK
 https://israel81boot.github.io/Portfolio-D/

-## image
+## IMAGES

 About me
 ![](./assets/img/2020-04-06%20(4).png)